Edward J. Smejkal

 Edward J. Smejkal (January 1, 1876 – January 9, 1933) was an American lawyer and politician.

 Biography

 Smejkal was born in Chicago, Illinois.
 He went to the Chicago public schools and graduated from Lake Forest College.
 Smejkal was admitted to the Illinois bar and practiced law in Chicago.
 He served in the Illinois House of Representatives from 1903 to 1925 and was a Republican.
 Smejkal died in a hospital in Berwyn, Illinois.
 He had been in ill health and had suffered from diabetes for a few years.
-He committed suicide using poison and gas at his home.
+He killed himself using poison and gas at his home.